OberhammerF/local-text-anonymizer/README.md

 - The extension requests only the permissions it needs: `storage`, `activeTab`, and `scripting` (used to inject the replacer script when you trigger it on the active tab).
 - See `PRIVACY.md` and `PRIVACY_DE.md` for full details.

-## For developers

-- `manifest.json` uses Manifest V3.
-- `content.js` is the content script that performs replacements.
-It attempts to handle inputs, textareas, contenteditable regions and some popular rich-text editor selectors.
-- To test locally: load unpacked (see Developer / manual install) and open DevTools to inspect console output.

-## Packaging & publishing

-- Before publishing to the Chrome Web Store: add icons (16, 48, 128 sizes), update `manifest.json` with an explicit `icons` object and bump the `version` field.
-- Prepare store assets: screenshots, short/long descriptions, privacy policy URL (see `PRIVACY.md`).

 ## License & contact

 © 2025 F. Oberhammer — see LICENSE (if present) or contact `oberhammer.dev@gmail.com` for questions.